 Hiking on your own may be fulfilling if you’re on a mission for spiritual awakening.
 However, if you’re going to hike over long distances, this may not be the best idea.

 Therefore before you begin your adventure, spare some time to get to know seasoned hikers you can connect with to guide you through.
-Connecting with veteran hikers is a bright idea because it gives you the best chances of knowing some of the tips of success or survival on the trail even when you are alone.
+Connecting with veteran hikers is a bright idea because it gives you the best chance of knowing some of the tips for success or survival on the trail even when you are alone.